 In order to provide funds for the construction of District facilities and acquisition of water supply to meet water demands created by future development, the Board has determined that developers shall be required to contribute toward the cost of constructing the additional facilities and acquisition of water supply required to meet increasing demands for water service.
 In order to implement this determination and to comply with all legal requirements pertaining to such development fees, the Board authorized a study of the District's water system, facilities, and water supply which resulted in an updated master plan known as "2016 Water System Master Plan Update" and the development of the "2010 Strategic Water Resources Plan."
 All of these documents constitute the District's Capital Improvement Plan in which costs shall be updated each year to reflect increases in construction costs.
 To the extent any such update changes the Capital Improvement Plan or Schedule of Capital Impact Fees (CIF) based on the actual costs or estimated costs tied to the Construction Cost Index, this policy shall also be updated and modified to be consistent with said changes and modified plan.
-Resolution No. 18-14 and Table 1 under Appendix H incorporates the proposed modifications to the existing Capital Impact Fees and includes the Water Supply Component of said fees adopted in 2014 and updated using the Construction Cost Index from Engineering-News Record online services.
-The following table summarizes the proposed fees for the period of February 1, 2019 - December 31, 2019.
+Appendix H incorporates the proposed modifications to the existing Capital Impact Fees and includes the Water Supply Component of said fees adopted in 2014 and updated using the Construction Cost Index from Engineering-News Record online services.